HOME PAGE

 Colonsay was a territory of Clan Donald from the rise of Somerled in 1156 until the fall of King James in 1688.
 From at least the early 14th century it was governed by Clan McPhee with the support of their traditional lieutenants, Curries, McAllisters and Bells (or MacMillans).
 Other families were also recorded, e.g. O'Cahan, O'Quinn, McNeill (Barra) etc.

 Malcolm, the last recognised head of clan McPhee, was executed together with a few close relatives by Coll McDonald in 1623, for some unrecorded misdeed.
 Subsequently, many junior members of clan McPhee sought opportunities elsewhere, but the senior branch retained its link with the island.
 By chance, at about that time, there was a Franciscan mission to the area operating under the protection of local magnates, including Coll McDonald, and we are fortunate that they kept good records.
-These are preserved at the Vatican and Cathaldus Giblin has extracted the names of some 200 Colonsay and Oronsay persons who received the sacraments.
+These are preserved at the Vatican and the late Cathaldus Giblin extracted the names of some 200 Colonsay and Oronsay persons who received the sacraments.

 After the "Glorious Revolution" of 1688, Colonsay and Oronsay were subjected to an abrupt regime-change.
 The ancient house of MacDonald was ousted, together with many of its followers, and it was replaced by that of McNeill (of the South).
 The McNeills introduced their "kindly folk" (distant kinsmen, mostly from Lowland regions) and thus the earlier tacksmen began to find that their position was insecure.
 It is noteworthy that surviving members of clan McPhee lost nothing in this transition, and in fact retained a high-status position in Colonsay throughout the next three or four generations.